Since the birth of America, veterans have fought to serve and protect. Let us repay them with support.

 For example, if a person experiencing a PTSD attack has a flashback, there is a good chance they believe that they are reliving that moment.
 In their mind, they are; it is real to them.
 The person having the attack may appear angry, upset, or even frightened.
 It is important to try and reassure them that you mean no harm and that you understand.

 A term that you may or may not recognize is reactive abuse.
 Reactive abuse is fairly common in veterans and individuals struggling with mental disorders.
 If you know someone experiencing reactive abuse, domestic abuse, or any abuse, get them to help immediately.
 They could put themselves or others at risk of harm.
-These numbers provided below may be of help.
+The numbers provided below may be of help.

 National Suicide Hotline: 800-273-8255